KlemenCas/ML_Final/README.md

 **Training:**
 For training please run _train.py_.
 Note!: the l_pca in the method _train()_ needs to be set to the dimension reduction that you want to train.
 Currently it's set to 0 (= no reduction).
 Training is currently only being called with mode=Close, which means that the forecast is on the Close prices.
 The Xy_all contains all values (Open, Low, High, Close).
+For labels where the system already knows the best parameters and has the model saved, there will be _Trained already._ message.

 **Simulation**